DEUCE1957/kitchen-accelerator/services/README.md

 returns boolean value depending on if the add was succesful

+### delete_kitchen
+function to delete a kitchen from the database.
+Removing a kitchen will cascade onto fridges, ovens and stoves in the kitchen.

 ## Fridge
 Functions to modify fridge information in the database
 ### add_fridge
 function to add fridges into the database.

 returns boolean value depending on if the add was succesful

+### delete_fridge
+function to remove fridges from the database.
+Removing will cascade onto shelves and cells associated with the fridge.